mochi/mochikit/doc/rst/MochiKit/Base.rst

     This mutates *and returns* the given ``self``, be warned.

+``updatetree(self, obj[, ...])``:

+    Mutate an object by replacing its key:value pairs with those from other object(s).
+If a given key has an object value in both ``self`` and ``obj``, then this function will be called recursively, updating instead of replacing that object.

+    If null is given as the initial object, a new one will be created.

+    This mutates *and returns* the given object, be warned.

 ``keys(obj)``:

     Return an ``Array`` of the property names of an object